Understand the intrinsic link between self-development and community success

 - Networking with other municipal employees at all levels of our organizations is a valuable format for increasing personal and professional knowledge and sharing practical experience.

 LEAD provides a variety of learning opportunities for its participants.
-The two main components are:
+The main components are:

 “LEAD Presents”–Professional speaker event, usually in the fall , comprised of a morning workshop on a variety of topics.

-LEADership Book Club –Three breakfast meetings where small groups of people (6 to 8 per table) discuss the leadership concepts presented in a featured book.
+LEADership Book Club –In person or virtual learning opportunity to discuss the leadership concepts presented in a featured book.

 All regularly scheduled part and full-time employees are welcome.
 Attendance requires supervisor approval and sensitivity to one’s position and work group schedules.